xiaoyinshuang/xiaoyinshuang.github.io/_pages/about.md

 **Undergrad and MS students:** If my research topics excite you, don't hesitate to reach out at [Yinshuang.Xiao@colostate.edu](mailto:yinshuang.xiao@colostate.edu) with the subject line “*Perspective Undergrad / MS to Cosine Lab*.”
 I’m always happy to chat about research opportunities, collaborations, or just share more about our work.

+Due to the high volume of emails, I may not be able to respond to every inquiry individually.
+However, I carefully review all submissions and will reach out to candidates who are a strong fit for available opportunities.
+Thank you for your understanding and patience.

 News
 ------